 We shared the same reassurances, repeating the same blames against the Palestinians and the Arabs, naming names of the bad guys, but it is all too early to be blaming anyone.
 No one has taken responsibility and the rest is just cheap talk.
+Wasted breath.
 The United States was quick to blame Arabs in the wake of the Oklahoma Federal Building bombing, only to find out that it was one of our own home grown and military trained idiots.
 Why should this time be any different?

 “It’s too well organized!”
-This is the answer that rings in everyone’s heads.
-It took the combined efforts of at least 30 people to make this happen, not just a few wackos with an idea.
+This is the answer that rings in everyone’s heads, echoed by the media.
+It would take the combined efforts of at least 30 people, maybe more, to make this happen, not just a few wackos with an idea.
 And it took a lot of money.
 The hijackers, of which there appears to be four or five, maybe more, had to have money and help to make this happen.
 It had to have been planned for years not days.
 Who has the strength, money, and capability to make such a thing happen?
 There must have been an orchestra leader to create such a coordinated effort.
 It must be Arabs!
 It must be Muslims!
 Blame rings out from around the world.

 I had just taught him the word “horror” and its relatives like “horrible” and “horrific” yesterday as we discussed the book he just finished reading, Frankenstein.
-He got a chance to use his new words.
+Today, he got a chance to use his new words.